-This Standard applies to all rail safety work which involves accessing the rail corridor.

-It does not apply to those personnel who work on or about the railway in roles not directly involved in accessing the rail corridor.
-(Note: if there is a need to access the rail corridor in the course of their duties then these requirements apply)
+This Standard applies to all work which involves accessing or undertaking work in the rail corridor.
+It does not apply to those personnel whose roles do not normally require them to access operational areas.
+This includes those working in areas accessed by the public and passengers, station and platform personnel such as customer support roles e.g. ticketing, cleaners and similar.
+(Note: if there is a need to access the operational tracks and/or similar areas in the rail corridor in the course of their duties then these requirements apply)